| DTC Data Sheet | |

 Symptoms

-- No-start engine cranks but will not start, or the starter may not engage
+- No-start Engine cranks but will not start, or the starter does not engage.

 Common Causes

-- Aftermarket device on vehicle network: Trackers, remote starts, or gateway add-ons can disturb message timing or filtering and break authorization plausibility.
+- Aftermarket device affecting ignition/immobilizer circuits: Remote start, alarm, or tracker wiring can change message timing or circuit states and break authorization plausibility.

 Diagnosis Steps